How to manage order peaks and your transport capacity?

 What can customer service do to achieve the best results?

-They can do a few things to unnerve this pressure: If they take the stake of transport, warehousing and the customer in consideration, they can prevent the issues by discussing the delivery moments and volume with the customer and explaining the impact on performance.
+They can do a few things to unnerve this pressure: If they take the stake of transport, warehousing and the customer into consideration, they can prevent the issues by discussing the delivery moments and volume with the customer and explaining the impact on performance.

 What about the sales department?

-- Flexibility on delivery, for example: a time frame instead of one date
+- Flexibility on delivery, for example, a time frame instead of one date

 Chances are high your colleague understands after you explain the impact of such deals on logistics and how easily they can help to solve it.
-In the end you both have the same company goals, don’t you?
+In the end, you both have the same company goals, don’t you?

 LEAVE YOUR CONTACT DETAILS AND WE WILL CONTACT YOU.